caspiankeyes/AISecForge-arXiv-Publication/README.md

 **ShareAlike Enforcement:** Any modifications, refinements, or enhancements must be redistributed under **CC BY-NC-SA 4.0**, preventing knowledge hoarding or restricted-access implementations.

 #### **Strategic Intent & Industry Application**
 As AI security becomes an existential priority for **frontier AI enterprises, regulatory bodies, and global cybersecurity coalitions**, LLMSecForge serves as a **foundation for collaborative threat modeling, vulnerability standardization, and governance-ready AI security architectures**.
-The **CC BY-NC-SA 4.0 license enforces ethical safeguards**, ensuring that adversarial security research remains an **open, evolving discipline** that is **immune to corporate centralization and misuse**.
+The **CC BY-NC-SA 4.0 license enforces ethical safeguards**, ensuring that adversarial security research remains an **open, evolving discipline** that is **immune to centralization and misuse**.

 For full license details, visit: [https://creativecommons.org/licenses/by-nc-sa/4.0/](https://creativecommons.org/licenses/by-nc-sa/4.0/)
 </div>